 Oozing blood and bone and wads of putrid waste; we would dance in the streets, wouldn't we.
 We'd hold all night celebrations and drink ourselves silly with relief.

 We'd hug our neighbors and their neighbors and the guy down the block, homeless and afraid; we'd take them all home and feed him like stray dogs rescued from the pound, that's how grateful we would be.

 But I digress.
 It is now two days after the election.
 Alas, my candidate lost, she ran hard, two good mailers, that we did, and she walked a lot, but was just a little too shy and unwilling to ask for volunteers to help her walk and make calls.
 To schmooze at every event.
 And we needed to coach her better for endorsement interviews.
 She should have won based on her grasp of the issues and community service.
 One more mailer maybe?
 Phone calls for sure.
 And helpers.
 There were two incumbents and one associated with the incumbents.
 They won.

 And that's hard to overcome.
 Without big issues, easily understood where you resonate with the voters and they don't.
 Next time, as I always say.
 Next time.

-Why, you are wondering should you not listen to your closest friends?
-Aren't the ones who have your best interest at heart?
-Yes, but they are also usually the ones who know the lest about what works n campaigns.
+Why, you are wondering, should you not listen to your closest friends?
+Aren't they ones who have your best interest at heart?
+Yes, but they are also usually the ones who know the least about what works n campaigns.
 You will hear thing like "I never vote for candidates who send a bunch for mail!" or "if they call at dinner time, I just hang up."